 Choose a Model Provider

 The wizard asks for a model provider.
-As an example, we’ll use OpenRouter — a unified API gateway that gives you access to many AI models, including free ones.
+For the first pass through the wizard, use OpenRouter — a unified API gateway that gives you access to many AI models, including free ones.
+If you prefer to use a ChatGPT/Codex subscription, finish the wizard first and then switch the model route in the standalone section below.

 - Select OpenRouter as your provider